RogerThatTan/Database-Project/README.md

-E-Commerce Database Management System
+<h1 align = center> E-Commerce Database Management System </h1>

 ---

-##### Overview
+### Overview

-This project report details the design and implementation of an E-commerce Database Management System for the fictional company "LALLA BHAI."
+<p align=justify>This project report details the design and implementation of an E-commerce Database Management System for the fictional company "LALLA BHAI."
 The system is intended to streamline the management of various operations associated with e-commerce platforms, such as user management, product and inventory management, shopping cart functionality, and payment processing.
-Additional features include product reviews and returns to enhance the user experience for both customers and administrators.
+Additional features include product reviews and returns to enhance the user experience for both customers and administrators.</p>

 ---

-##### Table of Contents
+### Table of Contents

 1. [Introduction](https://chatgpt.com/c/17787537-d3f9-40c5-9d56-ca6f49bfd0c0#introduction)
 2. [ER-Diagram](https://chatgpt.com/c/17787537-d3f9-40c5-9d56-ca6f49bfd0c0#er-diagram)